Mica-labs/MICA/README.md

 ![bookstore chatbot](./bookstore.jpg)

-ADL emphasizes three key characteristics: declarative language, modular design, and natural language oriented—features that are largely overlooked in existing frameworks.
+ADL emphasizes three key characteristics: declarative language, agent-centric, and natural language oriented—features that are largely overlooked in existing frameworks.
 It is designed to simplify the development of customer service bots.

 ## Quick Start
 > Before installing MICA, make sure your machine meets the following minimum system requirements: